IELTS Test Results

 The International English Language Testing System, otherwise known as the IELTS, is a standardized test to evaluate the proficiency of the candidate in the English language.
-You will need to take this test if you are planning to apply to study in an English-speaking country and the institution you are interested in requires its applicants to submit their IELTS scores.
-The IELTS is known for its reliability as an accurate indicator of the level of command over English and there are numerous institutions and countries where it is recognized.
-The IELTS is conducted at over 800 test centers in more than 125 countries.
+You will need to take this test if you are planning to apply to study in an English-speaking country and the institution you are interested in requires its applicants to submit their test scores.
+The test is known for its reliability as an accurate indicator of the level of command over English and there are numerous institutions and countries where it is recognized.
+The test is conducted at over 800 test centers in more than 125 countries.
 It is conducted up to four times in a month and is usually held on a Saturday or a Thursday.
-Since the IELTS is an international test, all standard varieties of English are accepted and used, for example, British and American English.
-The official website for the IELTS is www.ielts.org.
+Since the test is an international test, all standard varieties of English are accepted and used, for example, British and American English.
+The official website for the test is www.ielts.org.

 IELTS Test Results:

-The IELTS test results are sent by post to the candidates by the test center.
-At some centers you may be permitted to collect your IELTS test results in person.
-Sometimes there is an online facility and at some centers SMS alerts are also available to help you obtain your IELTS test results.
+The test results are sent by post to the candidates by the test center.
+At some centers, you may be permitted to collect your test results in person.
+Sometimes there is an online facility and at some centers SMS alerts are also available to help you obtain your test results.
 The Test Report Form will be issued as a single copy only.
 Due to security reasons, this form cannot be copied.

 How Are the Results Declared to the Institutions?

-You can submit your IELTS results to institutions yourself as part of the application process.
+You can submit your test results to the institutions yourself as part of the application process.
 This procedure will differ from one institution to another.
-You need to check with the institution you are applying to, about how they want the results to be submitted to them.
-There is a free service that you can avail to send your score to up to five institutions your choice.
+You need to check with the institution you are applying to, about how they want the results to be submitted.
+There is a free service that you can avail to send your score to up to five institutions of your choice.
 This facility is in place to ease your application process.
-If you want more than five institutions to receive your IELTS test results, then you can obtain this service by paying a small administration charge.
-The database of the IELTS test results can be accessed by institutions.
+If you want more than five institutions to receive your test results, then you can obtain this service by paying a small administration charge.
+The database of the test results can be accessed by institutions.
 This offers them a way to check the accuracy and validity of the scores submitted to them by the candidates.